NEET/JEE Coaching Scholarship

 Phytohormones or plant hormones are responsible for the chemical coordination in plants.

 These hormones regulate the growth of the plants.
-For example- Auxin can help in the growth of the plant (stem)and Cytokinin is responsible for the cell division.
+For example- Auxin can help in the growth of the plant (stem)and Cytokinin is responsible for cell division.

 Q.9.
-What is the need for a system of control and coordination in an organism ?
+What is the need for a system of control and coordination in an organism?

 Answer:

 Q.10.
-How are involuntary actions and reflex actions different from each other ?
+How are involuntary actions and reflex actions different from each other?

 Answer:

 INVOLUNTARY ACTION 1.
-Actions which occurs immediately without any thinking are known as an involuntary action.
-2. Involuntary actions are controlled by the mid-brain and hind-brain. example- breathing, the beating of heart etc | REFLEX ACTION 1.
-It is an immediate response to an event which does not require any processing of by brain 2.
-These activities are controlled by the spinal cord. example- sneezing, coughing etc. |
+Actions that occur immediately without any thinking are known as involuntary actions.
+2. Involuntary actions are controlled by the mid-brain and hind-brain.
+Example breathing, the beating of the heart etc | REFLEX ACTION 1.
+It is an immediate response to an event which does not require any processing by the brain 2.
+These activities are controlled by the spinal cord.
+Example- sneezing, coughing etc. |

 Q.11.
-Compare and contrast nervous and hormonal mechanisms for control and coordination in animals .
+Compare and contrast nervous and hormonal mechanisms for control and coordination in animals.

 Answer: